 Teign Housing has been a stalwart supporter of the TECs initiative following its first public meeting in late 2014.
 Teign Housing has provided support in a number of areas to help TECs get off the ground.
 They have a founder member on the TECs board , Tony Sharland, who is our current Chair.

-Templer Academy Schools Trust (TAST) is a “Multi Academy Trust” established in 2011.
+Formed from the merger of Templer Academy Schools Trust (TAST) and Academies South West in 2017.
+TAST was a “Multi Academy Trust” established in 2011.
 Although it is called a “Trust” it is actually a charitable company limited by guarantee governed by a Funding Agreement with the Department for Education and also by its Articles of Association.
-TAST is publicly funded but independent of local authority control.
+TAST was publicly funded but independent of local authority control.
 It is subject to the laws regulating companies and charities as well as the Department for Education guidance applying to academy trusts.
 It is also subject to Ofsted inspections.

 TAST has also been a strong supporter of the TECs initiative from its launch.
 Iain Freeland (previously of TAST) was one of the founder members and Chair of the TECs board.
 He played a pivotal role in getting the first TECs community-owned 50 kW solar pv system installed at Teign School in Kingsteington, one of the Trust’s secondary schools.
 This was completed in Febraury 2016.

-We continue to work with TAST on an engagement programme to involve students, teachers and parents both at Teign School and throughout the Trust’s other schools.
+We continue to work with the new Trust on an engagement programme to involve students, teachers and parents both at Teign School and throughout the Trust’s other schools.